-Bachelor of Arts Science (Physics, 5-12) - Leads to Teacher Licensure
+Bachelor of Science, Science Education (Secondary Physics) - Leads to Teacher Licensure

 Our online physics degree prepares you to teach how the world moves.
-The B.A. in Science (Physics, 5-12) with its specialization in physics teaches you the skills and knowledge in general science, advanced physics, and teaching methods necessary to become a highly qualified high school physics teacher.
+The B.S. in Science Education (Secondary Physics) with its specialization in physics teaches you the skills and knowledge in general science, advanced physics, and teaching methods necessary to become a highly qualified high school physics teacher.

 Note: WGU is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure, a testament to the fact that WGU graduates have the knowledge and skills to be effective in helping all students learn.

-The B.A. in Science (Physics, 5-12) program prepares students to receive a Physics 7-12 license in the state of Tennessee.
+The B.S. in Science Education (Secondary Physics) program prepares students to receive a Physics 7-12 license in the state of Tennessee.
 Click here for additional details about Tennessee licensure requirements.

 Who the Program is For: